txcwalker/txcwalker.github.io/content/posts/marchmadness/MarchMadnessMisseedings.md

 4. Gonzaga and Saint Mary’s: Both teams ended the season in the top 25 this year.
 Obviously they played in one of the weakest conferences in college basketball but they both played competitive non conference schedules.
 By nearly every advanced metric both of these teams are in the top 20 teams in the country with Gonzaga being close to the top 10.
 If Gonzaga did not have such a nasty potential second matchup against Houston they would be a favorite to make the final four as an non 1 or 2 seed.
 Even now they can still make a deep run.

 5. Memphis: This is a team that ended the year in the top 25 for the AP, cruised through their conference and conference tournament.
-Played one of the best non conference schedules in the country, has wins over  Michigan State, Clemson, Ole Miss and UConn and is still drastically over seeded.
+Played one of the best non conference schedules in the country, has wins over  Michigan State, Clemson, Ole Miss and UConn and... is still drastically over seeded.
 They did everything they were suppose to but the advance metrics for this team fall extremely short.
 So short in fact that as 5 seed they are underdogs to 12 seed Colorado State.
 This is a team that sort of has to be a five seed based on their record but has the strength of an 8 or 9 seed, possibly lower.

 # Fairytales

 Every tournament has its over and underperformers.
-The teams that keep winning despite the odds (the cinderella stories) well overperformer their seed expectation and the teams that exit early (the frogs) despite their hype underperform their seed expectation.
+The teams that keep winning despite the odds (the cinderella stories) overperformer their seed expectation and the teams that exit early (the frogs) despite their hype underperform their seed expectation.
 This metric comparing the average wins a team has in the simulated tournaments and comparing it to their seeds historical accomplishments.
 This information can be found here:

 https://bracketodds.cs.illinois.edu/seedadv.html

 These are some teams who are not winning or losing as often as their seed might suggest.
-Both of the below graphs synergize with the concepts we discussed earlier about the tournament being top heavy and top 30 being one of the best 30s in tournament history (except for maybe you Memphis) .
+Both of the below graphs synergize with the concepts we discussed earlier about the tournament being top heavy and top 30 being one of the best 30s in tournament history (except for maybe you Memphis).

 ## Underperformers

 ![Underperformers](/images/March_Madness/underperformers.png)

 Speaking of which Memphis leads the way in underperforming as both Vegas and the Model used for the sims has Colorado St. favored in the games.
 A couple of other teams worth noting from the graph below.